BPM-41574/training_file/README.md

-There is no content in this file deliberatly
+There is no content in this file deliberately